AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: external tool
 .. index:: <tool>

 GPS has built-in support for many external tools.
-This of tools is frequently enhanced, so if you are planning to use the external tool support in GPS, check the latest GPS version available.
+This list of tools is frequently enhanced, so if you are planning to use the external tool support in GPS, check the latest GPS version available.

-You can use this feature to support a additional tools (in particular, different compilers).
+You can use this feature to support additional tools (in particular, different compilers).
 You need to do following to successfully use a tool:

 * Specify its command line switches